Ryan-Craven-QA/SplonkoReports/Readme.md

 <h4> Referenced Book: "The New and Improved Flask Mega-Tutorial" by Miguel Grinberg
 <a href="https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world"> Flask Mega Tutorial</a> </h4>

+<h5>Day2: Templates</h5>
+1. Created template directory in application to store all html files
+2. Created base.html template where all other html files will be built off of.
+3. Built index.html page which is essentially the home page
+4. Updated routes.py to add fake data to make sure page responds correctly.

 <h5>Day1: Hello World</h5>

 1. Installed Python: https://www.python.org/downloads/